 Fresh out of university armed with a master's degree in business, Noora Saeed forged forward with her plan to open an affordable eatery that would feed both body and soul.
 VIBE's flagship location opened in 2018, and having attracted celebrity visitors like Drake, Huda Kattan and Ne-Yo, was a runaway success.
 DIFC now hosts a second outlet with Noora also launching a cosmetics brand, Lash Dubai.

 As a child, Ibrahim H. Al Mallouhi would sit beside his grandmother while she roasted coffee and then help serve guests the freshly-prepared brew.
 Years later – now equipped with a discerning coffee palate – Ibrahim pursued an education in sourcing, producing and selling speciality coffee and travelled to work with coffee farmers.
 A vision for a cafe of his own took shape and in 2012, The Espresso Lab was born.

 Entrepreneurs Ahmed Kazim and Justin Joseph spotted a market gap when it came to the region's best-loved beverage, karak chai.
 They travelled to India to visit plantations and meet traditional vendors to understand the secret behind that perfect cup.
 The duo then returned to reintroduce tea drinking and urban street culture to the world via Project Chaiwala.

-Mohammed Al Dahbashi, Shihab Al Awadhi and Chef Omar RodriguezFounders and Partner, SLAB
+Mohammed Al Dahbashi, Shihab Al Awadhi and Chef Omar RodriguezFounders and Partners, SLAB

 Melting pot – a phrase often used to describe Dubai, but equally apt when talking about the many influences Chef Omar blends together when perfecting dishes for SLAB.
 Backed by Emirati partners Dahbashi and Awadhi, the trio has also recently launched chicken-centric spot BRD by SLAB.